dmartizzi/cv-object-counter-app/README.md

 Main findings:
 - Hyperparameter optimization was used to validate the model and set hyperparameters that yield best performance in terms of minimizing the loss function computed on the validation set.
 Validation loss = 1.3095589876174927.
-- Training of the best model for 50 epochs takes > 6 hours.
+- Training of the best model for 50 epochs takes > 6 hours on a GPU-accelerated `ml.g4dn.xlarge` instance.
 - The model was tested on the test set, yielding
     - Test Loss Function = 1.2321901550263372.
     - Test RMSE = 1.1540604249432982.